Rhythm Club fire: Fire

 Ambulances took the victims and survivors to hospitals in the city, and despite strict segregation laws, the white medical establishment treated survivors over the following weeks and months.
 Throughout the night of the disaster, firemen, medical professionals, and civilian volunteers worked to remove bodies and search for signs of life in the club.
 Floodlights were brought in to help in the search.
 Even after the bodies were removed and the site cleared, the smell of burned bodies hovered over Natchez for months.

 Bandleader Walter Barnes and nine members of his band were among the victims.
 The band was credited with attempting to calm the crowd and Barnes was praised as a hero for leading the song "Marie" by Irving Berlin as the fire raged.
 The bandmates who died were John Reed, Jr., James Coles, Clarence Porter, Henry Walker, Paul Scott, Calvin Roberts, Jesse Washington, and his vocalist Juanita Avery.
 One of the group's two survivors, the drummer Walter Brown, vowed never to play again; the other survivor was the bassist Arthur Edward.
 Barnes was well regarded as a strong competitor with his contemporaries Duke Ellington and Woody Herman.
 Ed Frazier of the Money Wasters also died in the fire.

 Most of the dead were identified, but there were a number of bodies that were burned beyond recognition.
 These unidentifiable bodies were buried in a mass grave.
 Due to the time of the fire, there were issues dealing with the number of the dead, with segregation affecting the time that the bodies were properly seen to.
 Under segregation, only African American morticians were allowed to handle African American dead, and the three local black funeral homes had too many bodies to handle.
 Some victims had insurance policies and burial contracts, but there were some who did not leave behind a means of paying for burial expenses.
 Natchez undertakers and burial associations turned to the Natchez Chamber of Commerce for financial support.
-The Central Burial Association branch manager branch manager J. L. Poindexter spoke to the Natchez Chamber of Commerce and assured the city that the association was capable of fully covering its members' burials.
+The Central Burial Association branch manager J. L. Poindexter spoke to the Natchez Chamber of Commerce and assured the city that the association was capable of fully covering its members' burials.
 Local victims were buried at the Watkins Street Cemetery.
 In the aftermath of the fire, citizens of Natchez raised more than $5,000 to help the local Red Cross.